Do you wonder about bugs as a source of food? If you do, you’ve come to the right place.

 There are three kinds of fatty acids;

 - Saturated fatty acids (fat solid in room temperature),

 - Unsaturated fatty acids (fat liquid in room temperature),

 - And essential fatty acids.

 Essential fatty acids are something we have to get from our food since the human body can’t synthesize them.

 One example is the cricket, (Gryllus assimilis), it’s a good source of essential fatty acids.

 Unsaturated fatty acids are considered better for you than saturated fatty acids.

-Another example is Austrailia’s witchetty grub, they are very rich in omega-9 mono-unsaturated fatty acid.
+Another example is Australia’s witchetty grub, they are very rich in omega-9 monounsaturated fatty acid.

 As a matter of fact, the witchetty bug was a staple food for the of the aboriginal women and children.